-During the course of the story she is able to apply her powers to her own body to make herself fly.
+During the course of the story she is able to apply her gravity magic to her own body to make herself fly.

 The inspiration for the character:

 Along with Dark, this is one of the first characters I had in my brain years ago.
 And believe it or not, I’ve encountered girls like this throughout my life!
 In school or just going to restaurants: they’ve been there.
 Petite, brown hair, and just doing whatever.
 Seriously, I saw a Mean-like person at Red Lobster once.
 She was just sitting in a booth with fingerless gloves and tattered jeans.
 Everyone else in that joint had frickin’ suits on and there she was just chilling with her friend.
 I took a picture for inspiration, but I don’t think I can just put up snapshots of strangers on my blog without their permission.
-So until I can find an artist to illustrate Mean, I’ll put up this picture I found on Deviantart.com instead!
-Telekinesis by A-Teller:
+So I waited ten years until my friend Matt found an artist that could paint Mean for the cover of my book.
+So here she is, by Thomas Hugo:

-This body type is also the opposite of what I am: a tall male.
+Nice, right?
+Thomas did everything I asked, down to the Jesian flag on the backpack.
+Mean’s body type is also the opposite of what I am: a tall male.
 It makes things interesting.
-Since I’m always being forced to think: “How would a shorter female interact with the world?” it keeps me on my toes.
+Since I’m always being forced to think: “How would a shorter female interact with the world?”
+It keeps me on my toes.

 Now, there was a fictional character that also inspired Mean’s design.
 You may have even guessed who it is.
-Another petite woman in a fantasy setting.
+Another petite woman within a fantasy setting.
 Someone that’s quite good at SLAYING, if I may say so.
-Yes, you know who it is:
+Yes, the one and only:

 Lina Inverse from The Slayers!